Which U.S. State Has the Most Car Accidents?

 Car Accident Fataities By State in U.S - Ak Blog

 If you have been in a car accident in the state of California, we can help.
 Every single car accident is traumatizing.
-You deserve compensation for the car accident you have been in.
-Our California car accident attorneys have been working with victims and winning settlements for decades.
-Call Arash Law at (888) 488-1391.
+We can help you understand your legal options and assist you in pursuing compensation for your car accident.
+Our California car accident attorneys have years of combined experience supporting injury victims throughout the state.
+To discuss your situation, call Arash Law at (888) 488-1391.

 The state with the highest number of fatalities due to car accidents will vary every year.
 It is generally known that states with more people and roads will experience more car accidents and fatalities annually.
 Urban areas will also have more dangerous roads and more dangerous driving conditions.
 Nevertheless, car accident lawyers representing victims may not consider road conditions as a sufficient excuse, as drivers are generally expected to adapt their driving to the circumstances.

-We also see correlations between the states with the highest numbers of fatalities having high DUI rates as well.
-In 2019, Texas had the most car accidents than any other state in the United States.
-It also had the most DUIs, and fatalities by DUIs.
+We also see correlations between the states with the highest numbers of fatalities and high DUI rates as well.
+In 2019, Texas had more car accidents than any other state in the United States.
+It also had the most DUIs and fatalities by DUIs.

 The top 10 states for car accidents in 2019 were: